A Victorian Department of Health and Human Services partnership.

 - Are not intended to be or to replace detailed clinical practice guidelines

-Localised HealthPathways for lung and colorectal cancer are available across the six Victorian PHNs.
+Localised HealthPathways for lung, colorectal, prostate and oesophagogastric cancers are available across the six Victorian PHNs.
 Visit your local HealthPathways website for more information.

 Integrated Cancer Services

 The eight geographically-based Integrated Cancer Services (ICS) across Victoria are also working on projects to implement the OCPs into acute care settings.
-The ICS work across the same four main activity areas: customisation and further development to align with the OCPs, education and training, local network facilitation and measurement.
+The ICS work across the same main activity areas but in the acute health setting: customisation and further development to align health practice with the OCPs, education and training, local network facilitation and measurement.
 As part of this work, ICS are primarily responsible for monitoring and assessing the patient experience of their cancer care.
 The PHNs and ICS work together at the intersections of primary and acute care.